aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-shapes/configure-visio-timeline-shapes/_index.md

 #### **Refresh Milestones using MilestoneHelper Programming Sample**
 Use the following code in your .NET application to refresh milestones on the timeline using Aspose.Diagram for .NET.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Shapes-ConfigureTimeLineShapes-RefreshMilestoneWithMilestoneHelper-RefreshMilestoneWithMilestoneHelper.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Shapes-ConfigureTimeLineShapes-RefreshMilestoneWithMilestoneHelper-RefreshMilestoneWithMilestoneHelper.cs" >}}